cereniyim/fraud-detection-app/README.md

 ### Local filesystem as a model registry
 Requirements mentioned that users can predict using the latest pre-trained model, so I used the local filesystem as the model registry.
 Each trained model is indexed by timestamp and saved in the app by `AnomalyDetector.fit_and_save_model`.
+When users request pre-trained model, latest model is loaded from the local filesystem and predictions are generated.

 Considering the time-box specification of the assignment, I chose the local filesystem to show how a model registry could be integrated into the app to satisfy this requirement.